bobalu113/panterasbox/_posts/2015-08-31-emergent-review.md

 Poi says: bingo
 Taplash says: if that's the situation they shouldn't be coding as it leads
               to more issues later.
-Poi says: redwing and watcher are both guilty of that                . ^R You say: maybe. love's a powerful motivator it'd be a shame to waste it Taplash says: it's really kind of a perverse situation though.
+Poi says: redwing and watcher are both guilty of that You say: maybe. love's a powerful motivator it'd be a shame to waste it Taplash says: it's really kind of a perverse situation though.
 You say: you should be used to that by now